meccaLeccaHi/meccaLeccaHi.github.io/projects.md

 In the end, I think it ended up being a really nice visualization tool, that conveys a ton of information in an *intuitive* way.
 Check out the link above and give it a try.

----

-### pyAL: Cyborg moths  -- ***Currently underway*** -- [GH repo](https://github.com/meccaLeccaHi/pyAL)

-I'm currently working on porting some very [interesting code](https://github.com/charlesDelahunt/PuttingABugInML) from Matlab to an open-source language (Python).
-What makes this code special is that it simulates the architecture and temporal dynamics of an insect olfactory system (specifically, that of the hawkmoth, *Manduca sexta*).

-Although the network fails to out-perform existing ML models in the long run, MothNet succeeds in **out-performing those methods when trained on very few samples** ([reference](https://arxiv.org/abs/1808.08124)).
-This makes sense, as these moths have been evolving to perform well on only a few samples for millions of years.
-Given how common it is for a ML model to struggle when trained on too few samples, the potential utility of this algorithm (to me), seems quite substantial.
-Check back soon for more info!